 iii) Segment wise or product wise performance:

-The Company is engaged in the business of manufacture and sale of Paper & Paper products and Power.
-However in the context of IndAS-108-Operating Segments, Paper and Paper Products constitute the only reportable segment of the Company.
+The Company is engaged in the business of manufacture and sale of Paper & Paper products.
+In the context of IndAS-108 -Operating Segments, Paper and Paper Products constitute the only reportable segment of the Company.

 iv) Outlook: